St. Louis, MO

 We broke down the basic steps of the civil lawsuit process to help our clients better understand what exactly is going on with their lawsuit.

-A civil lawsuit, which is sometimes also called a civil litigation, is a lawsuit based on non-criminal statutes.
+A civil lawsuit, which is sometimes also called civil litigation, is a lawsuit based on non-criminal statutes, meaning it is a separate entity from a criminal proceeding.
 A civil lawsuit is a dispute that is handled legally by the courts, such as a personal injury lawsuit.
 Civil lawsuits commonly involve individuals, groups of people, people and businesses, or other entities.

 The pleadings are the initial step in the civil lawsuit.
-Each side, or party, will file paperwork to explain their side of the story.
+Each side, or party, will file paperwork, in the right court, to explain their side of the story.
 The person bringing on the lawsuit, or plaintiff, will file a complaint.
 The person being alleged of wrongdoing, or defendant, will file an answer.

 The complaint is a formal document filed by the plaintiff with the court.
 The plaintiff is also responsible for formally delivering the complaint to the defendant.

 The complaint is just that – a complaint.
 It details the plaintiff’s description of the events that lead to the dispute, outlining the ways in which the defendant caused harm to the plaintiff.
 The complaint also establishes a legal basis for holding the defendant responsible for the defendant’s alleged actions.
 The complaint generally contains an explanation for why the court holds jurisdiction over the case as well.

 The answer is just that – an answer.
 The answer is a response to the plaintiff’s complaint.
 The answer details the defendant’s description of the events that lead to the dispute, outlining any inaccuracies or falsehoods that they find in the complaint.

 The defendant has a limited amount of time to file an answer.